Outeniqua Choo Tjoe

 The Outeniqua Choo Tjoe was Africa’s last regularly scheduled passenger steam train, operating on the branch line connecting George and Knysna along the scenic Garden Route.
-Covering 67 km (42 mi), the line passed through areas including Victoria Bay, the Kaaimans River Bridge, Wilderness, Sedgefield, and Goukamma.
+Covering 67.0 km, the line passed through areas including Victoria Bay, the Kaaimans River Bridge, Wilderness, Sedgefield, and Goukamma.
 Passenger numbers grew from around 40,000 per year to 115,000 by the early 2000s, 70% of whom were foreign tourists.
 The line and steam service were declared an officially preserved railway in 1992.

 History

 The line was constructed to serve both passenger and freight traffic along the Garden Route.
 It became a popular heritage railway, attracting tourists due to its historic steam locomotives and the scenic landscapes it traversed.

 In August 2006, heavy floods damaged sections of the line, forcing a suspension of services.
 From November 2006, the train was temporarily rerouted to operate between George and Mossel Bay, with a stop at Hartenbos, until normal service could not be resumed.

 The Outeniqua Choo Tjoe ceased operation on 17 September 2010.
 Transnet Limited, the owner, stated that the train was not part of its core business and sought new operators through a tender process.
 Despite discussions with private companies such as Classic Rail, no agreement was reached, resulting in permanent closure.
 Local authorities emphasized the heritage and tourism value of the line, advocating for its preservation.